lrvdijk/lrvdijk/README.md

 ### 💩 Microbiome and metagenomics

 * **[Strain Genome Explorer (StrainGE)](https://gitub.com/broadinstitute/strainge)**.
 A toolkit to detect and characterize low-abundance bacterial strain-level genetic diversity in whole metagenomic data.
 Published in [Genome Biology (2022)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02630-0).
-I used StrainGE to obtain detailed insights into gut and bladder E. coli dynamics of women with recurrent UTIs in a year-long study published in [Nature Microbiology (2022)](https://www.nature.com/articles/s41564-022-01107-x).
+I used StrainGE to obtain detailed insights into the gut and bladder E. coli dynamics of women with recurrent UTIs in a year-long study published in [Nature Microbiology (2022)](https://www.nature.com/articles/s41564-022-01107-x).

+### 🛠️ Tooling and editors

+* **[Zed WDL](https://github.com/broadinstitute/zed-wdl)**.
+An extension for the code editor [Zed](https://zed.dev/) providing syntax highlighting and code completion support for the Workflow Description Language (WDL).
+* **[dotfiles](https://github.com/lrvdijk/dotfiles)**.
+My personal configuration files for various tools and editors.

+## Old projects

+### 💻 Embedded software and electronics

+* **[TLC5940 Raspberry Pi Driver](https://github.com/lrvdijk/tlc5940-raspberry)**.
+The TLC5940 is a commonly used LED driver chip that can drive up to 16 high-brightness LEDs with a single SPI interface.
+This C++ library provides a simple interface to control the TLC5940 from a Raspberry Pi.

+### Data visualization

+* **[Visualizing the height of the Netherlands](https://github.com/lrvdijk/nl-height)**.
+Data preprocessing and visualiztion scripts to explore the height of the Netherlands.
+Built with PostgreSQL+PostGIS and d3.js.
+For the visualization, [see my blog post](https://lucasvandijk.nl/2018/02/visualizing-the-height-of-the-netherlands/).